sysdream/ligolo/README.md

 ## Use case

 You compromised a Windows / Linux / Mac server during your external audit.
-This server is located on a LAN network and you want to establish connections to other machines on this network.
+This server is located inside a LAN network and you want to establish connections to other machines on this network.

 **Ligolo** can setup a tunnel to access internal server's resources.